planors/planors/CONTRIBUTING.md

 To run the project you need to do the following steps:

-- Create a mysql db on your local machine, or you can use serverless database options like Planetscale.
-After you have done that copy `.env.example` and change it's name to `.env` and update the `DATABASE_URL` accordingly.
 - Create Github OAuth application and link it's credentials to the `.env` file
   - `Homepage url` should be set to `http://localhost:3000`
   - `Authorization callback URL` should be set to `http://localhost:3000/api/auth/callback/github`